 During the year ended December 31, 2016, cash used in operating activities of \$4.9 million consisted of a net loss of \$5.7 million, partially offset by non-cash charges of \$732,000 and by net cash used in changes in Otic's operating assets and liabilities of \$1,000.
 Otic's non-cash charges during the period consisted primarily of the fair value of debt issued in excess of proceeds received, stock-based compensation expense and depreciation.
-Cash used in changes in Otic's operating assets and liabilities consisted primarily of a decrease in other current assets of \$65,000 offset by decreases in accounts payable and accrued expenses of \$66,000 during the year ended December 31, 2016.
+Cash used in changes in Otic's operating assets and liabilities of \$65,000 offset by decreases in accounts payable and accrued expenses of \$66,000 during the year ended December 31, 2016.